Vikmanatus/fastlane-intellisense/README.md

 - Select `Launch Client` from the drop down (if it is not already).
 - Press `▷` to run the launch config (`F5`).
 - In the [Extension Development Host](https://code.visualstudio.com/api/get-started/your-first-extension#:~:text=Then%2C%20inside%20the%20editor%2C%20press%20F5.%20This%20will%20compile%20and%20run%20the%20extension%20in%20a%20new%20Extension%20Development%20Host%20window.) instance of VSCode, open a `Fastfile` handled by `ruby` language mode.

+## 🐛 Debugging

+**Note**: If the breakpoints of the server part are not triggered on the first fly, symply click on the restart icon